nickderobertis/copier-full-stack-app-fastapi-nextjs-terraform-aws/README.md

 - See the README.md in the `infra` directory for more details on setting up Slack alerts

-7. Createa RapidAPI account and generate an API key
+7. Createa RapidAPI account and go to [Temp Mail's page](https://rapidapi.com/Privatix/api/temp-mail).
+Subscribe to a plan and the API key will be available from the playground.
 8. Install and set up `direnv` if not already installed
 9. `cd` into the repo directory and run `direnv allow`, then `cd` into the `infra` directory, then `cd` back into the root directory and into the `e2e` directory, running `direnv allow` each time prompted.
 10. Fill out `.env`, `infra/.env`, and `e2e/.env`